 Q6 – When you assemble a kit, from which bins will it select the component items that make up the kit?

 Answer – It depletes from the Default Bin of each component item first and then uses random bins after that to make up the quantity.

-Q7 – If you allow Negative Current Balances (Organizations – Inventory Defaults setting) will the assembling of a kit cause a balance of a component item of the kit to go negative?
+Q7 – If you allow Negative Current Balances (A structural element of a Maximo database which is used for data sharing and is often aligned to a legal entity of an organisation.
+More – Inventory Defaults setting) will the assembling of a kit cause a balance of a component item of the kit to go negative?

 Answer – No, if there was a negative balance for a component item, then there would be no balance to assemble the kit.

 Q8 – If the kit item KIT100 includes a quantity of 1.00 of another kit item KIT100A what happens to KIT100A when you assemble kit item KIT100?